vipa0z/MVO_MicrovoltsAchievementSystem/docs/README.md

 ## Introduction

 This document serves as a user manual and reference for the MVO Rewards Server.
-This server provides a backend for various in-game reward systems for Microvolts, including a spinning wheel, an event shop, daily playtime rewards, and an achievement system.
+This server provides a backend for various in-game reward systems for Microvolts, including a spinning wheel, an event shop, daily playtime chest, and an achievement system.

 ## Detailed Documentation